Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Pros Cons

-70" width is easier to fit than the sofa while keeping the same depth Deep 25" seat can feel too far back for shorter legs
+70" width is easier to fit than the sofa while keeping the same depth Deep 25" seat can still feel too far back for shorter legs

 Details